Jacques Mieses: Chess career

 Mieses, now past the age of 70, settled in England in 1938 following Kristallnacht in Germany, and arrived with just 15 Reichsmarks in his pocket.
 He continued to actively play chess and participated in his last major event at Hastings 1946, when he was 80 years old and half a century after Hastings 1895.
-The octogenarian Mieses only won a single game against a 22-year-old opponent, but secured the brilliancy prize for a game-winning attack combination.
+The octogenarian Mieses won only a single game against a 22-year-old opponent, but secured the brilliancy prize for a game-winning attack combination.
 Three years later, at 84, he defeated the 86-year-old Dutch master Dirk van Foreest, afterwards commenting "Youth has been victorious" and also gave a series of exhibition matches in western Europe.
-When FIDE instituted the grandmaster title in 1950, Mieses was one of the 27 original recipients, and the oldest of them; he thus technically became the first British grandmaster.
+When FIDE instituted the grandmaster title in 1950, Mieses was one of the 27 original recipients and, at 85, the oldest among them.
+As a naturalised British citizen registered with the British Chess Federation, he was the first British grandmaster, a title later also associated with Tony Miles, who in 1976 became the first English-born grandmaster.
 He died in February 1954, a few days before his 89th birthday.

 Mieses's professional chess career lasted 64 years, a record that still stands as of 2018.
 His durability at an advanced age was attributed to his belief in physical fitness; he engaged in daily swims until almost the end of his life.

 Mieses wrote many tournament reports, but his style was regarded as fairly dry, in contrast with his wittiness in person.